grantjenks/python-sortedcontainers/docs/sorteddict.rst

    .. _SortedDict.__iter__:
    .. method:: iter(d)

-      Create an iterator over the sorted keys of the dictionary.
+      Return an iterator over the sorted keys of the dictionary.

+      Iterating the Mapping while adding or deleting keys may raise a `RuntimeError` or fail to iterate over all entries.

       :rtype: iterator

    .. _SortedDict.__reversed__:
    .. method:: reversed(d)

-      Create a reversed iterator over the sorted keys of the dictionary.
+      Return a reversed iterator over the sorted keys of the dictionary.

+      Iterating the Mapping while adding or deleting keys may raise a `RuntimeError` or fail to iterate over all entries.

       :rtype: iterator